Silent Voices speak from the grave in this gothic style collection of short stories by Fran Lewis.

 Turning onto Kramer from Pembridge Joe went to the Victorian-style townhouse that Rimble used for the Detective business and turned the key in the lock.
 He walked through the entrance way to the hall with the crimson wood trim that permeated the entire house.

-Searle Jones came from his office.
+Cyril Jones came from his office.
 "How’d it go?"

 "She did what she was supposed to.
 Simon and Moreley can take it from here, " Joe informed his trusted friend.
 "I'm off in the morning to France.
 I’m meeting with Wright and Koler.
 Something’s up.
 I’m wondering what Caminski has up his sleeve.
 He phone a few minutes ago."

 He took the stairs two at a time heading for his apartment on the third floor.
-The second-floor being Searle’s rooms and their ‘safe house’ if one is needed.
+The second-floor being Cyril’s rooms and their ‘safe house’ if one is needed.
 Halfway up, Joe stopped, "Searle?"

-Searle halted on the threshold to his office.
+Cyril halted on the threshold to his office.
 "Yes, boss?"

 "Find out what you can about a Geordana Torderelli from New Jersey, USA.
 Danie to her friends, mid-twenties, blonde hair, brown eyes," Joe said continuing up the stairs.